Chess Moves – Master the CastlingJune 20, 2022 2022-10-05 22:24

 - Yes.
 There is no problem with 0-0-0.

-- No. Black’s queen is controlling f1 and g1 squares.
+- No. Black’s queen is controlling the f1 and g1-squares.

 - No. The Black king is in check.

-Castling in chess is a very important move.
-In a single move the king is protected and the rook is activated.
+Castling in chess is one of the most important chess moves.
+In a single move, the king is protected and the rook is activated.
 However, there are many positions in chess in which it is not so critical whether or not to castle.
 As you learn more strategies in chess, you will understand when it is more important to castle or not.